 - Honor 10: Android Oreo + EMUI 8.1

-However, all carry Huawei's EMUI skin over the top, offering a full range of features.
-At a base level the experience is very much the same, but some devices, like the View 10, get enhancements from AI in the camera.
+All carry Huawei's EMUI skin over the top, offering a full range of features.
+At a base level the experience is very much the same, but some devices, like the View 10 and 10 Play, get enhancements from AI in the camera.
 Generally speaking EMUI gives you a range of control options from battery management to device customisation.

-Naturally, the Honor 10 is the most up-to-date phone.
+The Honor 10 and Honor 10 Play are the most up-to-date phone.

 Honor phone prices